marianasvega/WRO_FE-CETYS/README.md

 ```
 <br>

-- Now we check if there is in fact a turn, either left or right.
-While doing the turn, the vehicle must constantly keep checking the distances so as to avoid false readings.
-In the case that the turn was not completed, the vehicle must return and correct.
+  4. Now we check if there is in fact a turn, either left or right.
+While doing the turn, the vehicle must constantly keep checking the distances to avoid false readings.
+If the turn was not completed, the vehicle must return and correct.

 ```ruby
  if (distanceMid < 100 && distances[0] > 100) {